stoktobekova/r1soft/README.md

 cd r1soft-ansible

 Step 6
-Ansible-playbook r1sof-server.yml
+Run ansible-playbook r1sof-server.yml
 and ansible-playbook  r1sof-agent.yml

 Step 7
-Copy IP address of server and put on browser with :8080 port
+Copy the IP address of server and put on browser with :8080 port

 Step 8
-Add agent machine and check connection
+Add the agent machine and check connection

 Step 8
 Add volumes for backups and run backup depending how often backups should be running.